InsightLab/PyMove/README.md

 ## Examples

-You can access examples of how to use PyMove [here](https://github.com/InsightLab/PyMove/tree/master/examples)
+You can see examples of how to use PyMove [here](https://github.com/InsightLab/PyMove/tree/master/notebooks)
 ---

 ## Papers